aerioeus/serverless_api_DynamoDB_EMR/Instructions.md

     (Add CloudformationCreateStackPolicy and assign CloudformationCreateStackPolicy to your AWS admin user)
 - give iam:GetUserPolicy, iam:PutUserPolicy, iam:DeleteUserPolicy permissions manually to your administrator account
     (Add IAMOperateUserPolicy and assign IAMGetRolePolicy to your AWS admin user)
-- review all XXX.stack.parameters.json files and change the default values to the ones required for the solution (s3 bucketname, user pool name, etc.)
+- review all XXX.stack.parameters.json files and change the default values to the ones required for the solution (s3 bucketname, user pool name, etc.) - See #3.1

 After that: